CitiLogics/epanet-python-tools/README.md

 # epanet-python-tools
-python tools for using owa:epanet convenient ways
+python tools for using owa:epanet in convenient ways

 ## Quick Start